Aha! You are wondering what freelance writing is or freelancing in general?

 When starting, you should come up with a reasonable rate that’s not too low.

 I started at a rate of $25/1800 word document.
-It was an ideal rate as I honed my skills.
+It was an excellent rate as I honed my skills.

 Raise your rates and aim for high paying jobs as you gain experience.